 - Quarantine and FEC newcomers on property.

-So, should I worm my horse in Winter?
+So, should I deworm my horse in winter?

 Remember, FECs will only identify strongyle and ascarid eggs.
 This method will not indicate tapeworm or bot larvae burden.